Package insert / product label

-Reductions in hemoglobin and/or hematocrit values were seen in mice, rats, and monkeys at doses 50 to 150 times the maximum recommended human dose (MRHD) of 450 mg, assuming a 50 kg subject.
-On a body-surface-area basis, these doses are 5 to 25 times maximum recommended dose (MRHD).
-Anemia, leukopenia, thrombocytopenia, and bone marrow suppression occurred in dogs at doses 8 to 30 times MRHD on a body-weight basis (4 to 15 times MRHD on a surface-area basis).
+Reductions in hemoglobin and/or hematocrit values were seen in mice, rats, and monkeys at doses 50 times to 150 times the maximum recommended human dose (MRHD) of 450 mg, assuming a 50 kg subject.
+On a body-surface-area basis, these doses are 5 times to 25 times maximum recommended dose (MRHD).
+Anemia, leukopenia, thrombocytopenia, and bone marrow suppression occurred in dogs at doses 8 times to 30 times MRHD on a body-weight basis (4 times to 15 times MRHD on a surface-area basis).
 The reductions in hemoglobin and hematocrit values in rats and mice were only significant at 1 year and returned to normal with continued dosing by the end of the study.
-Marked anemia was seen at all dose levels (8 to 30 times MRHD) in dogs, whereas moderate to marked leukopenia was noted only at 15 and 30 times MRHD and thrombocytopenia at 30 times MRHD.
+Marked anemia was seen at all dose levels (8 times to 30 times MRHD) in dogs, whereas moderate to marked leukopenia was noted only at 15 times and 30 times MRHD and thrombocytopenia at 30 times MRHD.
 The anemia could be reversed upon discontinuation of dosing.
 Bone marrow suppression occurred to a varying degree, being associated only with dogs that died or were sacrificed in a moribund condition in the 1 year study.
-However, in the 47-week study at a dose 30 times MRHD, bone marrow suppression was found to be reversible upon continued drug administration.
+However, in the 47 week study at a dose 30 times MRHD, bone marrow suppression was found to be reversible upon continued drug administration.

-Captopril caused hyperplasia of the juxtaglomerular apparatus of the kidneys in mice and rats at doses 7 to 200 times MRHD on a body-weight basis (0.6 to 35 times MRHD on a surface-area basis); in monkeys at 20 to 60 times MRHD on a body-weight basis (7 to 20 times MRHD on a surface-area basis); and in dogs at 30 times MRHD on a body-weight basis (15 times MRHD on a surface-area basis).
+Captopril caused hyperplasia of the juxtaglomerular apparatus of the kidneys in mice and rats at doses 7 times to 200 times MRHD on a body-weight basis (0.6 times to 35 times MRHD on a surface-area basis); in monkeys at 20 times to 60 times MRHD on a body-weight basis (7 times to 20 times MRHD on a surface-area basis); and in dogs at 30 times MRHD on a body-weight basis (15 times MRHD on a surface-area basis).

-Gastric erosions/ulcerations were increased in incidence in male rats at 20 to 200 times MRHD on a body-weight basis (3.5 and 35 times MRHD on a surface-area basis); in dogs at 30 times MRHD on a body-weight basis (15 times on MRHD on a surface-area basis); and in monkeys at 65 times MRHD on a body-weight basis (20 times MRHD on a surface-area basis).
-Rabbits developed gastric and intestinal ulcers when given oral doses approximately 30 times MRHD on a body-weight basis (10 times MRHD on a surface-area basis) for only 5 to 7 days.
+Gastric erosions/ulcerations were increased in incidence in male rats at 20 times to 200 times MRHD on a body-weight basis (3.5 times and 35 times MRHD on a surface-area basis); in dogs at 30 times MRHD on a body-weight basis (15 times on MRHD on a surface-area basis); and in monkeys at 65 times MRHD on a body-weight basis (20 times MRHD on a surface-area basis).
+Rabbits developed gastric and intestinal ulcers when given oral doses approximately 30 times MRHD on a body-weight basis (10 times MRHD on surface-area basis) for only 5 days to 7 days.

-In the two-year rat study, irreversible and progressive variations in the caliber of retinal vessels (focal sacculations and constrictions) occurred at all dose levels (7 to 200 times MRHD) on a body-weight basis; 1 to 35 times MRHD on a surface-area basis in a dose-related fashion.
+In the two-year rat study, irreversible and progressive variations in the caliber of retinal vessels (focal sacculations and constrictions) occurred at all dose levels (7 times to 200 times MRHD) on a body-weight basis; 1 time to 35 times MRHD on a surface-area basis in a dose-related fashion.
 The effect was first observed in the 88th week of dosing, with a progressively increased incidence thereafter, even after cessation of dosing.

 Concentrations of captopril in human milk are approximately one percent of those in maternal blood.
-Because of the potential for serious adverse reactions in nursing infants from captopril, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of Captopril Tablets to the mother.
+Because of the potential for serious adverse reactions in nursing infants from captopril, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of captopril to the mother.
 (See PRECAUTIONS: Pediatric Use.)

 If oliguria or hypotension occurs, direct attention toward support of blood pressure and renal perfusion.
 Exchange transfusions or dialysis may be required as a means of reversing hypotension and/or substituting for disordered renal function.
 While captopril may be removed from the adult circulation by hemodialysis, there is inadequate data concerning the effectiveness of hemodialysis for removing it from the circulation of neonates or children.
-Peritoneal dialysis is not effective for removing captopril; there is no information concerning exchange transfusion for removing captopril from the general circulation.
+Peritoneal dialysis is not effective for removing captopril; there is no information concerning exchange transfusion for removing captopril form the general circulation.

 Safety and effectiveness in pediatric patients have not been established.
 There is limited experience reported in the literature with the use of captopril in the pediatric population; dosage, on a weight basis, was generally reported to be comparable to or less than that used in adults.